DIGImend/digimend-kernel-drivers/README.md

     HID 256c:006e Pen stylus                id: 10  type: STYLUS

-you can assign Ctrl-Z ("Undo") key combination to the fifth button on the tablet frame this way (note that buttons are numbered 1, 2, 3, 8, 9, 10, and so on):
+you can assign Ctrl-Z ("Undo") key combination to the fifth button on the tablet frame this way:

     xsetwacom set "HID 256c:006e Pad pad" button 9 key Ctrl Z

+Note that buttons are numbered 1, 2, 3, 8, 9, 10, and so on, i.e. buttons 4,
+5, 6, and 7 are not used.
+They're reserved for vertical and horizontal scrolling events by the X server.

-and if `xrandr` output has this line:
+Another example: if `xrandr` output has this line:

     HDMI-3 connected 1440x900+0+0 (normal left inverted right x axis y axis) 408mm x 255mm